 Less than 10% present with either nephrotic syndrome or rapidly progressive glomerulonephritis.

-Acute or chronic renal failure may develop.
+Acute or chronic kidney failure may develop.

-Renal biopsy is required for definitive diagnosis.
+Kidney biopsy is required for definitive diagnosis.

 Light microscopy shows focal or diffuse mesangial proliferation and extracellular matrix expansion.